wikimedia/design-codex/packages/codex-docs/component-demos/tabs/tabs.md

 ## Vue usage

 One or more [Tab](./tab.md) components must be provided in the default slot of the Tabs component.
 Each child Tab component must have a `name` property.
-The Tabs component must have an `active` prop that matches the name of one of the child Tab components in the slot.
+By default, the first tab will be active when the component renders.

+### Optional 2-way binding of active tab

-In order for the active tabs to change, the `name` of the active tab must be bound in the parent somehow, either using `v-model:active` or by manually binding the `active` prop and listening for `update:active` events.
+Optionally, the active tab can be bound in the parent scope using `v-model:active`.
+This is useful in situations where the Tabs need the ability to render with a Tab other than the first in the active state and is recommended if tabs are meant to respond to URL params.
+The value of `v-model:active` should correspond to the `name` property of the active tab.

 ## CSS-only version